squirll31/FullTabYoutube/README.md

 ## Why?

-This gives you a resizable version of the YouTube player by accesing it through the enmbed URL.
-The embedded view of a video takes up the entire tab but isn't fullscreen so you can interact with it like any other Chrome window or tab.
+This gives you a resizable version of the YouTube player by accessing it through the embed URL.
+The embedded view of a video takes up the entire tab but isn't full-screen so you can interact with it like any other Chrome window or tab.

 ## What does it do?